Nationals vs. Phillies Player Props Betting Odds

 Stott Stats

-- Bryson Stott has 10 doubles, five home runs, 12 walks and 21 RBI (64 total hits).
-He's also swiped eight bases.
+- Bryson Stott has recorded 66 hits with 10 doubles, five home runs and 13 walks.
+He has driven in 21 runs with eight stolen bases.

 Stott Recent Games